 If you're logged in, you can choose to translate the text chat into many languages.
 This is a local setting, so multiple people can translate the text chat into the language of their choosing without it affecting the text chat for other users.
 You can hover over the translated messages to see the original language.

-Use the latest Google Chrome or Firefox.
+Use the latest Google Chrome.

 Use the latest Safari.